The Cherokee Nation honored four military veterans with the Medal of Patriotism at the Tribal Council meeting Monday.

 The Cherokee Nation donated nearly $4,000 total to three Rogers County groups Thursday.

-The Cherokee Nation honored three U.S. Navy veterans with the Medal of Patriotism at the September Tribal Council meeting on Monday.
+The Cherokee Nation honored four U.S. Army veterans with the Medal of Patriotism at the Tribal Council meeting Monday.

 The Cherokee Nation Tribal Council confirmed the reappointment of seven Cherokee Nation Businesses board members during their monthly meeting Monday night.

 Special statement from Cherokee Nation Principal Chief Bill John Baker

 The Cherokee Nation honored hundreds of Native-owned businesses, from construction companies to printing shops, during the tribe’s 10th Annual TERO Certified Indian Owned Business Awards Banquet Thursday at Hard Rock Hotel & Casino Tulsa.

 The Cherokee Nation College Resource Center is hosting two College & Career Night events this month, including one in Tahlequah and a second in Vinita.

 Cherokee Nation Secretary of State Chuck Hoskin Jr. recently visited the Moravian Archives in Winston-Salem, North Carolina.